 Rigid trucks

 These trucks are not articulated.
 They have two, three or four axles.
-You can drive them on a class 2 licence (two axles) or a class 4 licence (three or four axles).
+You can drive them on a class 2 licence (usually two axles, although there are a few 3-axle class 2 trucks) or a class 4 licence (usually three, four or [occasionally] 5 axles).

 B-doubles or b-trains have two fifth wheel couplings whereby a tractor unit tows two trailers